arillo/schnauze/Readme.md

 ### 3. This repo

-The app currently only is targeting iOs.
-We are planning to add android support in the futurw.
-To test the app in an ios simulator, just run:
+The app currently only is targeting iOS.
+We are planning to add android support in the future.
+To test the app in an iOS simulator, just run:

     ./xrunner ios

 If you want to get a TestFlight invitation just e-mail us at we<at>arillo.net

+### Future develpment

+- Allow to reply audio snippets
+- Autoplay by walking through the city

 **Done with love from Berlin @ [Arillo](http://arillo.net)**